NonStop ASAP Downloads

 First focus on installing ASAP Server on your NonStop servers.
 To do this, first determine where you want to have your ASAP database.
 ASAP has the capability to monitor multiple nodes and provide an integrated view of all of your nodes collectively.
 So first determine your ASAP database node.
 Then upload and install ASAP server on that node as follows:

-To obtain licenses TACL 1 > RUN SYSINFO on each system to be licensed
+7) To obtain a run license; TACL 1> RUN SYSINFO on each

-and email SYSINFO output for each system to License.Manager@HP.Com
+be licensed and email the SYSINFO output for each desired system

 Once the UNPAK has completed, from a TACL prompt, volume to the un-PAK-ed subvolume and do the following: